Tureckiy-zart/TUI/docs/workflows/foundation/COMPONENT_CREATION_PIPELINE.md

 * ✅ List ALL visual and behavioral props
 * ✅ Map EACH prop to an existing token domain
-* ✅ Document token requirements (spacing, color, radius, typography, motion, elevation)
+* ✅ Document token requirements (spacing, color, radius, typography, motion, elevation, gradients, opacity)
 * ✅ Verify ALL required tokens exist in token system
 * ✅ Use `Responsive<T>` where responsiveness is required